 Every worker has the right to a workplace free from intimidation and fear but fortunately, this is not the case for some employees in San Diego.
-Our San Deigo sexual harassment lawyers at our employment law firm understand that sexual harassment in the workplace is a traumatic experience and that you may not feel comfortable discussing it.
+Our sexual harassment lawyers at our firm understand that sexual harassment in the workplace is a traumatic experience and that you may not feel comfortable discussing it.
 We take a sensitive approach and guide our clients through each step of the legal process answering any questions that they have to ease them during their time of distress.

-The harassment attorneys at Melmed Law Group P.C.
-Employment Lawyers have significant experience litigating sexual harassment claims, and we don’t just fight for our clients in San Diego, we’re here to help them heal and move forward.
+The harassment attorneys at Melmed Law Group P.C. have significant experience litigating sexual harassment claims, and we don’t just fight for our clients in San Diego, we’re here to help them heal and move forward.

 We fight on a contingency plan and offer a free 15-minute consultation with a sexual harassment lawyer serving San Diego to help you evaluate your options, and determine the best plan of action for you.